highchair/artinruins-com/_property/21-euclid-ave.md

 ### Design Reception

 The design of the building did not raise many eyebrows or turn many heads.
 It could have been, as we said at the top, that there were too many other distractions in 2018 for the protectors of the City’s historic character to say much.
 PPS, David Brussat, and William Morgan were silent.
 That’s not to say they didn’t have an opinion when pressed, and we can probably guess what it was.

 Again, if our two cents are worth more than… well, two cents… we think it is pretty bland despite its “bright red” panels meant to attract the cutting-edge art student looking to find an apartment that was an extension of their own fashion choices.
 Are students that shallow?

 The project, generally, is a mixed bag.
 Its lackluster design is balanced by the fact that its added density to the area is welcome — without the need for parking.
 The new construction is also roomier, more modern in its amenities, and perhaps even easier to maintain compared to the wooden-frame houses it replaced.
 But all this comes at a cost.
 That cost is a loss of authentic historic character, a lack of sensitivity to the character of the neighborhood, and apartments without individual charm as well.

 All that said, the neighborhood it is a part of is not the historic neighborhood it once was, either.
 [And this building is part of that erosion]({% link _property/235-meeting-st-pvd.md %}).

-### History of 406–410 Brook Street and 15 Euclid Avenue
+### History of 406–410 Brook Street (also 21 Euclid) and 15 Euclid Avenue

 We don’t normally include the history of the buildings that this newer one replaced, but we also have not captured photos of those houses, so we are unlikely to have a separate page about them.